-The wiring circuits in your vehicle are protected from short circuits by a combination of fuses, circuit breakers and fusible thermal links in the wiring itself.
+The wiring circuits in your vehicle are protected from short circuits by a combination of fuses and circuit breakers.
 This greatly reduces the chance of fires caused by electrical problems.

 Look at the silver-colored band inside the fuse.
 If the band is broken or melted, replace the fuse.
 Be sure you replace a bad fuse with a new one of the identical size and rating.